eclipse-leda/leda-example-applications/README.md

 The containers are used in Eclipse Leda quickstart image, which contains default container deployments descriptors for these examples.

+**General Runtime Requirements:**

+Most of the applications are supposed to run in the Leda environment.
+If you want to run the examples standalone, the following services and configuration must be provided externally:

+- Kuksa.VAL [Databroker](https://github.com/eclipse/kuksa.val/tree/master/kuksa_databroker) running on `databroker:55555`
+- Eclipse Mosquitto running on `mosquitto:1883` with `allow_anonymous: true`

 ## Contents

 ### Seat Adjuster